Bern4rdR/DiscordBot/README.md

 ### Project description
 This project is going to be an automated Discord bot that can respond to members of a server.
+A member will type a command in a channel and recieve a responce from the bot.
 Functions will include a rock-paper-scissors game that keeps track of the score as well as a scoreboard.
 Other functions will be to play 8ball or maybe even music.
 The prefix used to activate the bot will default to `?` but anyone with access to the code will be able to change it.